On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

+During the 30 seconds or so for it to reach the depth of 150 km, the impactor would have skidded within the Colorado Plateau for about 750 km, which is close to the dimension of the Plateau in the North-South direction.
+Of course, the initial touch-down location of the impactor could be further north, because when the contact between the impactor and Earth was initially established mostly crushing and vaporization of crust is expected, rather than the immediate dislodging of the section of the crust from the surrounding craton.

-Assuming 10\% lost of the impactor's velocity component parallel to the Earth's surface due to friction (i.e., it should have skidded along its path within the Colorado Plateau for about 30 seconds covering a distance of 150 km, so $v_{imp, \parallel}$ is reduced from 5 $km/sec$ to 4.5 $km/sec$ during the impact process), the total velocity of the impactor before and after the impact are $v_{imp, before} = 7.07$ $km/sec$ and $v_{imp, after} = 4.52$ $km/sec$, and for the Earth, the excess velocity it gained is on the order of $v_{out} = 0.45 km/sec$.
-Taking into account of the directional effect, the coefficient of restitution for the impact event is about 64\%.
+If we assume a 10\% loss of the impactor's velocity component parallel to the Earth's surface due to friction (i.e., it should be reduced from 25 km/sec to 22.5 km/sec during the impact process), the total velocity of the impactor before and after the impact (with respect to Earth's original circular velocity) are $v_{imp, before} = 25.5$ km/sec and $v_{imp, after} = 22.5$ km/sec, and for the Earth, the excess velocity it gained is on the order of $v_{out} = 0.45$ km/sec, using equation \ref{eq:7}.
+From these results we derive that the coefficient of restitution for the impact event is about 88\%.